sabnzbd/sabnzbd.github.io/wiki/extra/sabyenc.md

 ```
 pip install sabyenc
 ```
+We created pre-compiled packages for x86 and x64 platforms, if you use another platform you might need to install additional extra packages, `pip` will throw an error in those cases.

-On Ubuntu/Debian the full installation sequence is:
+On Ubuntu/Debian the full installation then becomes:
 ```
 sudo apt-get install python-dev python-pip
 sudo -H pip install sabyenc --upgrade